 “The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

 His fellow British atheist Christopher Hitchens sees God as a “celestial dictator” who “punishes man for eternity for thought crime.”
 He has expressed the following view repeatedly both in prints as well as in his lectures and debates:

 “Do I think I’m going to Paradise?
 Of course not.
 I wouldn’t go if I was asked.
 I don’t want to live in some F***ing celestial North Korea for one thing, where all I get to do is praise the dear Leader from dawn to dusk.”

 There are a few parts of the Old Testament in which God is portrayed in a distasteful manner, however to extend this image of God to all religions and scriptures is a giant erroneous generalization.

 In assessing the atheists argument there can be only three possibilities.
 First is that God does not exist.
 Second is that God exists and He is not a dictator.
-Third is what Dawkins and Hitchens suggest, that is God exists and He is indeed a fascist dictator.
+Third is what Dawkins and Hitchens suggest: if God exists, He is indeed a fascist dictator.
 This is a bizarre and absurd idea on the rise gaining popularity day by day.
 The following section below is the analysis of the atheist argument in light of each possibility.

 1. God does not exist